Historic Manual Bilge Pump on Balclutha Returned to Working Condition

 Most of the early suction pumps rely on a moving upper one-way valve attached to a rod, and a stationary lower valve with a “claque” or one-way flap that allows water to move past it.

-The pump has to be primed when there is no column of water in the tube.
+The pump must be primed when there is no column of water in the tube.
 Water must cover the upper valve, sealing off the lower part of the tube from the air.
 As the piston works, the atmospheric pressure decreases in the tube.
 The water then rises through the lower valve because of the greater atmospheric pressure outside the tube pushing the water into the tube.

 The height to which a common pump can raise water by suction is governed by barometric pressure -- about 28’ from surface of the water to the “claque” of the upper valve at the top of the stroke.